ethereum/go-ethereum/docs/_interface/metrics.md

 ## Summary

 Geth can be configured to report metrics to an HTTP server or database.
-These functions are disabled by default but cna be configured by passing the appropriate commands on startup.
+These functions are disabled by default but can be configured by passing the appropriate commands on startup.
 Users can easily create custom metrics by adding them to the Geth source code, following the instructions on this page.